 Scarcity Mindset

-A scarcity mindset is rooted in the idea that there are not enough resources (food, jobs, money) for all of us, so we need to be fearful and competitive with others.
-While this is a normal response to money trauma, it can cause financial harm.
-Scarcity thinking can also lead people to keep and hoard objects they perceive as scarce, sometimes resulting in an anxiety disorder or a hoarding disorder.
+A scarcity mindset is rooted in the idea that we must be fearful and competitive to ensure we have enough resources (food, jobs, money) to survive.
+This behavior is a normal response to money trauma but can cause harm to the individual and loved ones.
+Scarcity thinking can also lead people to keep and hoard objects they perceive as scarce, as seen in hoarding disorder.

 Excessive Risk Aversion

-It takes money to make money and when somebody has been financially traumatized, they may be overly cautious about taking necessary financial risks.
-This may include student loans to better their education, getting a business loan to grow their company, or even putting money in the bank due to feelings of mistrust.
+When somebody has been financially traumatized, they may be overly cautious about taking necessary financial risks.
+They may not seek student loans to better their education, obtain a business loan to grow their company, or even put money in the bank due to feelings of mistrust.
 All of this can impair financial health and be costly over time.

 Impacts of Financial Trauma